cucumber-attic/website/apps/dynamic/views/docs/reference.md

   Then the energy should be 26500 MJ
   And the protein should be 215 kg

-Scenario: feeding a small suckler cow
+Scenario: feeding a medium suckler cow
   Given the cow weighs 500 kg
   When we calculate the feeding requirements
   Then the energy should be 29500 MJ